 You can achieve extra stability on a Jon boat by adding flotation pods or outrigging.

-You can fix this uneven weight distribution to some extent by moving things like the battery to different parts of the boat, but flotation pods are the most efficient and quickest way to solve this problem.
+You can fix this uneven weight distribution to some extent by moving things like the battery to different parts of the boat.
+Flotation pods are by far the most efficient and quickest way to solve this problem though.